spencer-shadley/completed-class/01-Class-Content/03-JavaScript/README.md

 For the time being, we'll use JavaScript to write client-side code; that is, programs that only run in the browser.
 In later units, we'll use JavaScript to write applications to be run and deployed on servers.

+**Important**: This week we are going to start practicing for common interview questions you are likely to run into.
+Refer to the `Unit Algorithms` section below.

 ## Key Topics
 The following topics are covered in this unit:
 * Code comments